 Be registered and enrolled in a graduate degree at UC Berkeley

 Meet course and subject matter prerequisites for courses taken in the certificate program, typically including Python programming and basic statistics knowledge.

 Students may apply at any time during their UC Berkeley graduate career, either before or after taking courses that would count toward the certificate.

 Applications are reviewed twice per year, in the middle of the fall and spring semesters.
-Students who are graduating at the end of Fall 2019 must apply by October 15, 2019.
+Students who are graduating at the end of Spring or Summer 2020 must apply by March 1, 2020.